 ▼

-qpdf --check to validate cross-reference tables, trailer dictionaries, and overall document structure.
+Runs qpdf --check to validate cross-reference tables, trailer dictionaries, and overall document structure.
 Intentionally malformed or "damaged" PDFs — where xref tables are deliberately broken — are a hallmark of exploit kits designed to hide objects from basic parsers while still rendering in vulnerable viewers.
-Results feed into the Correlation Engine.⑫
+Results feed into the Correlation Engine.

-YARA Rule Engine
+YARA Rule Engine — 24 Rules

 ▼

-%u9090, 0x0c0c fills, binary NOP sleds), CVE-specific byte combinations (CVE-2009-0658, CVE-2008-2992), JavaScript shellcode loaders (eval+unescape), hex-obfuscated keywords, auto-open executable combos, XFA+script exploits, and multi-layer encoder chains.
+Applies 24 custom YARA rules targeting PDF-specific attack signatures: classic heap-spray patterns (%u9090, 0x0c0c fills), CVE-specific byte patterns (CVE-2009-0658, CVE-2008-2992, CVE-2010-1240, CVE-2018-4990, CVE-2021 XFA, CVE-2024-41869 use-after-free, CVE-2024-45112 type confusion), JavaScript shellcode loaders (eval+unescape), hex-obfuscated keywords, auto-open executable combos, XFA+script exploits, Cobalt Strike beacon signatures, PowerShell encoded commands, Unicode obfuscation, and multi-layer encoder chains.
 Provides byte-level corroboration independent of PyMuPDF parsing.
-Results feed into the Correlation Engine.⑬
+Results feed into the Correlation Engine.

 Independent PDF analysis using the PeePDF framework — a separate parser that builds its own object tree entirely independently of PyMuPDF.
-Identifies vulnerability patterns with exact object IDs, locates suspicious elements (
+Identifies vulnerability patterns with exact object IDs, locates suspicious elements (/Launch, unescape, getIcon, printf, eval, /EmbeddedFile), and reports JavaScript object locations.
+Where our other engines parse bytes and structure, PeePDF provides a full second-opinion parse.
+Results feed into the Correlation Engine.

 Dynamic Behavioral Sandbox